-Failure to comply with guidelines can have serious implications and consequences.
+Failure to comply with guidelines can have serious implications and consequences, and if repeat offenders fail to act on their warnings, can result in a close of business.

-To ensure this doesn’t happen, here are some food storage safety tips.
+To ensure this doesn’t happen, here are some food storage safety tips to help keep your food fresh, your business in ship-shape and your kitchen conforming with industry rules and regulations.

 Why is Food Safety and Storage So Important?